canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Canvas is a conflict-free replicated object, similar to CRDTs like Y.js, that provides the ability to write application logic inside a deterministic environment.

-Your application logic goes inside `actions` on the JS class, where each action has access to a multiwriter relational database.
+Define your database by declaring a `Canvas` class, and putting your application logic inside `$rules` or methods on the JS class.

-Actions sync between peers using a distributed event log, so every peer can validate the history of your application, without a central server.
+Actions sync between peers using distributed event sourcing, so every peer can validate the history of your application, without depending on a central server.

 Users log in through `signers`, which are used to authenticate their actions.
 Each signer is a DID, so you can use Ethereum, ATProto, or services like Clerk and Privy for login.

-Applications run across platforms, using IndexedDB in the browser or SQLite/Postgres in Node.js.
+Applications run across platforms, using IndexedDB (in the browser) or SQLite/Postgres.

 ```sh
 canvas run contract.ts --topic example.xyz